flowagi-eu/flo-webcomponents/README.md

 # flo-webcomponents
-Flo gives you back control over rendering + events (minimal library to extend WebComponents, no build tools needed)
+Take back control of rendering + events (minimal library to extend WebComponents, no build tools needed)

 ## Extend WebComponents with Flo: